HERA-Team/hera_tape/doc/parallelify.20170128.log.md

 Exception: file_check failed
 ```
 ###### status or state
-  if I have an instance variable, can I return it with a method of the same name?
+  If I have an instance variable, can I return it with a method of the same name?

 instantiate-return.py:
 ```python